zapster/graal/compiler/docs/JMH.md

 In order to make those projects visible in the [JMH] forks we need to execute the JVM with the `-XX:-UseJVMCIClassLoader` flag.
 From the setup perspective this is the only difference to *blackbox benchmarks*.

-It does no make sense to run a *whitebox* benchmark in a non-Graal JVM.
+It does not make sense to run a *whitebox* benchmark in a non-Graal JVM.
 Although, comparing different modes (`hosted`, `jvmci` without `C1-only`) could be interesting, the common mode is `jvcmi`, i.e., JVMCI is enabled and Graal is the optimizing compiler.
 Also, the remark about package prefixes for *blackbox benchmarks* does not really apply.